dystaSatria/Python/Two Sum Problem.md

 # Solution

-we must pay attention to the quote **"You may assume that each input would have exactly one solution,and you may not use the same element twice."**
+We must pay attention to the **"You may assume that each input would have exactly one solution,and you may not use the same element twice."**